VIEW A TIMELINE OF ASK'S KEY EVENTS

-ASK has hosted shows by Kingston High School and elementary schools student artists, as well as shows by Bard, Marist College, SUNY New Paltz and SUNY Ulster artists.
-ASK also regularly invites neighboring arts groups from the region to show at ASK; invited groups have included Saugerties, Tivoli, Phoenicia, and the Lace Mill Factory.
+ASK has hosted shows high school and college artists, and invites neighboring arts groups from the region to show at ASK ASK has hosted shows by Kingston High School and elementary schools student artists, as well as shows by Bard, Marist College, SUNY New Paltz and SUNY Ulster artists.
+ASK also regularly invites neighboring arts groups from the region to show at ASK

 ASK is home to many performances including plays, musicals, dance, acoustic open mics, music performances, poetry readings and much more.